Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 If you think your hydrangea is sunburned, look for the following symptoms:

-• White or pale yellow leaves
+• White or pale leaves

 • Brown or dead leaf edges